 Introduction of your 18-Days Uganda Self Drive Safari

-Explore the best of Uganda safari destinations for spectacular encounters with the wildlife, primates and adventure on this Self-Drive Safari.
-Trek the endangered mountain gorillas, the chimps, golden monkeys and explore the savanna plains of Kidepo, Murchison falls and Queen Elizabeth national parks for amazing game viewing.
+Explore the best of Uganda safari on this 18-Days Uganda Self Drive Safari destination for spectacular encounters with the wildlife, primates and adventure on this Self-Drive Safari.
+Trek the endangered mountain gorillas, the chimpanzee trek, golden monkeys and explore the savanna plains of Kidepo, Murchison falls and Queen Elizabeth national parks for amazing game viewing.
 Get your adrenaline pumping with adventure activities in Jinja all in one full pack of our 18-Days Uganda Self Drive Safari

 Day 1: Welcome to Uganda.